jce/jDaLog/Readme.md

 ## Status

-Perpetual work in progress.
+Perpetual work in progress, continuously evolving since 2013.
 Some modules are stable; others are experimental or deprecated.

 - PLC interface is stable
 - Modbus interface is stable